nlsantos/brig/README.md

 ### Elevation for port bindings

 Never going to be officially supported.
 I've got an idea of how `brig` will handle configuration that specifies a privileged port, but it will not involve privilege elevation.

+### appPort vs forwardPorts

+The spec [recommends using `forwardPorts` over `appPort`](https://containers.dev/implementors/json_reference/#:~:text=In%20most%20cases%2C%20we%20recommend%20using%20the%20new%20forwardPorts%20property%2E), but it seems to me that the latter is inferior:

+- `forwardPorts` only supports TCP connections:
+    * The `protocol` field in `portAttributes` and `otherPortsAttributes` only allows either `http` or `https`
+    * When `protocol` is unset, implementing tools are supposed to act as though it's set to `tcp`
+    * The spec will flag your configuration as invalid if you specify `tcp` (or anything else) explicitly.
+- `forwardPorts` does not support explicitly mapping container ports to a different port on the host:
+    * If `RequireLocalPort` on its corresponding `portAttributes` entry (or in `otherPortsAttributes`) is set to `false` (the default), the implementing tool is expected to silently map it to an arbitrary port.

+The spec also has [a blurb regarding publishing vs. forwarding ports](https://containers.dev/implementors/json_reference/#publishing-vs-forwarding-ports) that seems to imply that the official tool treats `appPort` entries as container-only ports  (i.e., not accessible on the host machine) by default.

+I'm yet to check and verify this behavior using Visual Studio Code, and will update this section when I do.

+Note that `brig` will expose on the host machine all ports (if inputted correctly) specified in `appPort`.

 ### No runArgs support